junit-team/junit.contrib/README.md

 Neither of these tests expresses important characteristics we want the the answers given by `PrimeFactors.of()` to exhibit: No matter what positive integer you give the method...

-* The factors should be prime
+* The factors must be prime
-* The factors should multiply together to give the original integer
+* The factors must multiply together to give the original integer
-* No two factorizations of two distinct integers are identical
+* Factorizations of two distinct integers must themselves be distinct (the Fundamental Theorem of Arithmetic)

 Whenever we want to express characteristics of a test subject that hold for entire classes of inputs, and we can express the characteristics in terms of inputs and outputs, we can codify these